Colon Free Zone in Panama

 The Colon Free Zone is situated near the Caribbean end of the Panama Canal, about an hour’s drive from Panama City and the airport, respectively.

-Panama is considered as an attractive place for investments thanks to its special regimes areas.
+Panama is considered as an attractive place for investments thanks to its special regimes.
 Such zones have established laws and regulations allowing local and foreign investors to establish companies enjoying unique fiscal, migratory and labor incentives.

-The Zona Libre de Colon is the main distribution center of the Western hemisphere.
+The Colon Free Zone is the main distribution center of the Western hemisphere.
 For this reason, warehouses, port and traffic systems for all types of merchandise are constantly being built and modernized, keeping abreast of modern technology and always ready to offer a wide range of excellent services and a great variety of products.

 The zone is highly connected to multimodal platforms.
 There are four container seaports in Colon, and one in Panama City on the Pacific Ocean which are interconnected by a modern railroad network providing maritime connectivity to the global market.
 This multimodal platform is interconnected with a road network of highways and corridors between both metropolitan cities.